YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 .

- 2. Permit the group used by YottaDB processes needs to use huge pages with the following command, which requires root privileges:
+ 2. Permit the group used by YottaDB processes to use huge pages with the following command, which requires root privileges:

     .. parsed-literal::
        echo gid >/proc/sys/vm/hugetlb_shm_group